Skatteetaten/gobo/README.md

 ## Development

 ## Running gobo locally
-Use `./gradlew bootRun`, this will automatically port-forward a connection to mokey.
+Use `./gradlew runLocal`, this will automatically port-forward a connection to mokey and dbh on utv04.
 This is required to run gobo on your local machine.
 Remember to login to `oc` to get a valid token before starting gobo.

-For details on the port-forwarding, see script `mokey-port-forward.sh`.

 ## Contract tests
 To run contract tests against a snapshot stub-jar file, set `gobo.stub.repository: snapshots` in `src/test/resources/application.yaml`.